fbaham/dngnbox/README.md

 - Git 2.17.1

 ## Installation
-In your host machine create the folder ~/code/rails and create your rails app here
+In your host machine create the folder '~/code/rails' and generate your rails app here, this folder is synced with '/vagrant' folder in the box.

 ## Config
 - PostgreSQL user: dngnbox